0

 They’ll learn.

-A week later back at Guru ji’s house, on the side porch, sitting with Johannes, I say in disbelief, “I’m not ready, Jo.
+A week later sitting with Johannes on the side porch of Guru ji’s house, I say in disbelief, “I’m not ready, Jo.
 He left too soon.”
-My statement sounds more like a quasi-question I’m posing to the universe.
+My statement sounds more like a quasi-question that I’m posing to the universe.
 Johannes senses this.

-I stand up to leave and go to the main house.
+I stand up to go to the main house.

-As I walk off our teacher’s porch, Johannes’ voice trails off behind me, saying, “He must’ve felt you were ready.
+As I walk off our teacher’s porch, Johannes’ voice trails behind me, “He must’ve felt you were ready.
 The Guru never leaves until the student is ready.”

-I look over my shoulder, catching the light in his, they are warm and kind.
-I then turn and gaze out at the lawn in front, letting Jo’s kindness, and the truth of what he said land on me.
+I look over my shoulder, catching the light in his eyes, they are warm and kind.
+I turn and gaze out at the lawn in front, letting Jo’s kindness, and the truth of what he’d just said land on me.

-Turning back again, I say.
+Turning back, I say.
 “Mmm, you might be right.
 Either way it’s comforting to hear.
 Thanks, Jo,” and off I go.

 In a couple of months, I realize: